-Tswelo Kodisang- Social, Ethics and Transformation Committee
+Social, Ethics and Transformation Committee

 (C1.3) Do you provide incentives for the management of climate-related issues, including the attainment of targets?
+Yes

-(C1.3a) Provide further details on the incentives provided for the management of climate-related issues.
+(C1.3a) Provide further details on the incentives provided for the management of climate-related issues (do not include the names of individuals).